Cyber Incident Updates

 What is Nova Scotia Power doing to address this cyber incident?

-• Engaged external cybersecurity experts to help us investigate, remediate, and recover the affected systems.
+• Engaged third-party cybersecurity experts to help us investigate, remediate, and recover the affected systems.
 We have also notified law enforcement and regulators.

 Was customer information or confidential business information accessed?